Amex Blue Cash Preferred vs. Blue Cash Everyday

 To show what we mean, imagine for a moment you spend $1,200 per month on a credit card:

-With the Blue Cash Preferred, you’ll earn $360 in rewards on grocery spending, $36 in rewards on gas, $36 in rewards for streaming services, $30 for online retail purchases and $36 in rewards on miscellaneous expenses each year, for a total of $498 in annual cash back.
-You’ll more than meet the spending threshold ($3,000 in purchases within the first six months) for the $250 statement credit welcome bonus.
+With the Blue Cash Preferred, you’ll earn a total of $498 in annual cash back.
+In the first year, you’ll more than meet the spending threshold ($3,000 in purchases within the first six months) for the $250 statement credit welcome bonus.
 This will leave you with a total of $748 in rewards for the first year.
-Keep in mind the ongoing $95 annual fee ($0 intro annual fee for the first year).
+You will need to account for the $95 annual fee after the first year, but that still leaves you earning a net $403 each year after your first.

-With the Blue Cash Everyday, however, you’ll only earn $180 in rewards on grocery spending, $36 in rewards on gas, $6 in rewards for streaming services, $90 for online retail purchases and $36 in rewards on miscellaneous expenses each year, for a total of $348 in annual cash back.
-With this spending, you’ll also meet the welcome bonus requirements and get up to $548 in total rewards during the first year of card membership.
+With the Blue Cash Everyday, however, you’ll only earn a total of $348 in annual cash back.
+With this spending, you’ll also meet the welcome bonus requirements and earn $548 in total rewards during the first year of card membership.

 Why should you get the Blue Cash Preferred?